abhishekhandacse/NotesAlgorithmsDS.cpp/README.md

 # Notes Data Structures & Algorithms in CPP
->  This contains mine solution to various judges like codeforces,spoj,hackerearth,hackerrank,codechef etc. I have referred many usesful resources in making this repository like geeks for geeks , Algorithm book by Karumanchi , Cracking the Coding Interview , CLRS etc.
+>  This contains my solution to various judges like codeforces,spoj,hackerearth,hackerrank,codechef etc. I have referred many usesful resources in making this repository like geeks for geeks , Algorithm book by Karumanchi , Cracking the Coding Interview , CLRS etc.

 #####  This Repository also contains topic wise questions of various data structures and algorithms like